 Jesus’ life modeled and was characterized by one of generosity.
-If you are looking for Biblical examples of generosity to help you become a more generous person, here are just a few examples:
+Here are just a few examples:

 1. The Good Samaritan

-In one of the most famous parables of the Bible, the good Samaritan (Luke 10:25-37), we see how two religionists passed by a man lying half-dead in the road.
+In Luke 10:25-37, we see how two religionists passed by a man lying half-dead on the road.
 After being ignored for hours, the man was finally rescued by a Samaritan.

-This story is undoubtedly a great example of generosity, and the extra-mile attitude and approach we are called to have in modelling the extravagant love of Christ.
+This story is undoubtedly a great example of generosity.
+And, the extra-mile attitude and approach we are called to have in modeling the extravagant love of Christ.

 2. Jesus and the Widow of Nain